pebblecode/pebblecode.github.io/_posts/2016-02-19-maths-and-motion.md

 Let's change our createTriangle function to be something like the following.
 The triangleColor variable is the one we've changed.
+The triangle generating loops will remain the same.

     var colours = ['#363938', '#386567', '#5C4134', '#C4A778', '#CE9B59'];